Breinbjerg/WEB-DB/README.md

 This is a github example demostrating using `docker-compose` and  `github actions`

-This was a part on an assigment for the course software engineering on *Aarhus University, Electronics engineer*
+This was part of an assigment for the course software engineering on *Aarhus University, Electronics engineer*

 ## Get started